 Fun fact: the NSFW and family-friendly editions are unique - mix them together for more explosive fun!

-As in the regular version of Anomia (a One Stop Shop favourite!), players flip cards until the symbols on two cards match - sending those two players into a face-off.
+As in the regular version of Anomia (a Rain City Games favourite!), players flip cards until the symbols on two cards match - sending those two players into a face-off.
 Whichever player shouts a word fitting the category on their opponent’s card wins the point, and could even trigger a cascade of face-offs around the table!

 In Anomia X, however, those words could be… slightly naughty.
 Can you think of a type of lubricant before your opponent can supply a whiskey brand?
 How about a sexy verb before “don’t touch it”?